JainAbhi2411/DineQR/docs/prd.md

 - **Quick Action Cards with Hover Effects**:
   - Grid layout of action cards with 3D tilt effect on hover
-  - Each card features:\n    - Animated icon with bounce effect on page load
+  - Each card features:
+    - Animated icon with bounce effect on page load
     - Card title with gradient text effect
     - Hover state: scale(1.05) with shadow expansion and subtle rotation
     - Click animation: ripple effect from touch point